KedarChandulur/Mini-Games/README.md

 **Snake(Unfinished)**
 ![image](https://user-images.githubusercontent.com/47148900/149488119-b232d409-a14e-4aa6-8f6f-2d58b0c4544b.png)

 Game info: Major work in the project is to develop mini games quickly with less time.
-To run the games, download the project and run the any game from the scenes folder.
+To run the games, download the project and run any game from the scenes folder.

 Pong Controls:
 W,S to move the Left paddle.